about 153 miles N.E. of

 Or fire light…

-It’s the experiences in our years that keep us company, for a lifetime.
+It’s the experiences in our years that keep us company.

 Has offered a whole new rhythm to our routine…